Fremantle Stuff >

 A contract was let to R. O. Law in 1887 to build a new approach and extend the sea jetty by 1,000 feet in a westerly direction towards Gage Roads.
 The original section was only 15 feet wide and had a narrow approach and the new section was made 42 feet in width.
 That was the second section to be built to the sea jetty and it is of interest to record that Law at the time of signing the contract was a minor [not yet 21], and at that early age gave evidence of his ability to undertake and complete a big job.
 Twenty-five years later Law secured a contract for the demolition of the structure, the jetty being of no further use and a danger to pedestrians using it.
 (Hitchcock: 59)

-This 1897 photo is #2055 in the Fremantle History Collection.
-Accompanying text: 'The Long Jetty was completed in December 1873 and extended to over 3000 feet in 1892.
+This 1897 photo is Fremantle Library image #2055, with this caption: 'The Long Jetty was completed in December 1873 and extended to over 3000 feet in 1892.
 Until the Harbour was completed it was a very busy place.
 The ship on the left is unloading "bulk" using baskets and trams.
 Taken before 1897.'
 The photographers' names are in the bottom right corner.
 My guess is that it is Bertel & Williams.

-This is the river jetty that was constructed with convict labour in 1853.
-It was at the northern end of Cliff St. Goods were landed at the southern end of the street and carted to the river jetty for transport to Perth by boat.
+Below is the river jetty that was constructed with convict labour in 1853.
+It was at the northern end of Cliff Street.
+Goods were landed at the southern end of the street and carted to the river jetty for transport to Perth by boat.

 Hitchcock, JK 1929, The History of Fremantle, The Front Gate of Australia 1829-1929, Fremantle City Council.

 Walter, Irma 2014, Stout-Hearted: The Story of Stephen Montague Stout, Hesperian Press.

 Brief note about and photo of the South Jetty in Fremantle, the newsletter of the Fremantle Society: November 2000.